Demo 3: Inner Product Spaces#

 init_printing()

-Inner Product in SymPy#
+Inner Product in Sympy#

-The usual inner product \(\left<\cdot, \cdot \right>\) in a inner product space \(V\subseteq \mathbb{F}^n\) is given by:
+The usual inner product \(\left<\cdot, \cdot \right>\) in an inner-product space \(V\subseteq \mathbb{F}^n\) is given by:

-\[ \left<\cdot, \cdot \right>: V \times V \to \mathbb{F},\phantom{...} \left<\boldsymbol{x}, \boldsymbol{y} \right> = \sum_{k=1}^{n} x_k\overline{y}_k, \]
+\[ \left<\cdot, \cdot \right>: V \times V \to \mathbb{F},\phantom{...} \left<\boldsymbol{x}, \boldsymbol{y} \right> = \sum_{k=1}^{n} x_k\overline{y}_k\,\,, \]

-For all \(\boldsymbol{x},\boldsymbol{y} \in V\).
+for all \(\boldsymbol{x},\boldsymbol{y} \in V\).

 def inner(x1: Matrix,x2: Matrix):